CS222-UIUC/team-07-project-smartride/README.md

 4. The following workflows are auto triggered for every pull request and for every push to `main` branch.

-5. `eslint.yml` automatically runs ESLint on frontend code uploading results in SARIF format for GitHub's code scanning.
+5. `eslint.yml` automatically runs `ESLint` on frontend code uploading results in SARIF format for GitHub's code scanning.
 It is also triggered every Saturday.

-6. `format-check.yml` checks code formatting on both backend (with Ruff) and frontend (with Prettier).
+6. `format-check.yml` checks code formatting on both backend (with `ruff`) and frontend (with `prettier`).

-7. `frontend-test.yml` runs frontend unit tests with Vitest.
+7. `frontend-test.yml` runs frontend unit tests with `Vitest`.

-8. `py-type-check.yml` runs Ruff for linting and Mypy for type checking on the backend Python code.
+8. `py-type-check.yml` runs `ruff` for linting and `mypy` for type checking on the backend Python code.

 9. We do not have any CD procedure yet.